svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 <!-- MULTICODE_BLOCK_END -->

 You may also find it useful to check the [account_info][account_info method] of the sending account after all transactions have processed.
-Note the account's current sequence number (`Sequence` field) and, optionally, XRP balance.
+Note the account's current sequence number (`Sequence` field) and, optionally, SGY balance.

 For any transactions that failed, you should decide what to do:

 - If the transaction failed with a `tefMAX_LEDGER` code, you may need to specify a higher [transaction cost](transaction-cost.html) to get the transaction processed.
-(This likely indicates that the XRP Ledger network is under load.)
+(This likely indicates that the SGY Ledger network is under load.)
 You may decide to replace the transaction with a new version that pays a higher cost and has a higher `LastLedgerSequence` parameter (if any).
 - If the transaction failed with any [`tem`-class code](tem-codes.html), you probably made a typo or another error in constructing the transaction.
 Double-check the transaction so that you can replace it with a validly-formed one.
 - If the transaction failed with a [`tec`-class code](tec-codes.html), you should address it on a case-by-case basis depending on the exact reason it failed.